What would the rational Urysohn space and the random graph look like if they were uncountable?: Introduction

 \subsection{Acknowledgements}

-This article is based on the results from the author's PhD dissertation.
+The article is based on the results from the author's doctoral dissertation.
 I thank my advisor Wies\l aw Kubi\'s for his guidance, and creating a warm and welcoming atmosphere for the research work in the Institute of Mathematics of the Czech Academy of Sciences.
 Also, I thank Assaf Rinot for stimulating discussions that helped to improve the final presentation of the theory.
+I acknowledge that there is no conflict of interest.